jcampoy/liferay-backend-guild/retreat/future.md

 ## How can we achieve the previous goals?

 * What kind of activities we could do?
-    * Workshops, talks, hackdays, ... ?
+    * Workshops, talks, hackdays, periodic gatherings, ... ?
-    * Should we record them?
-    * Would be bringing experts anything useful?
+    * Would be bringing experts any useful?
 * As a global team it's probably going to be complicated:
     * Timezone
     * Different skills